-In the absence of large multi-centre, randomised clinical trials of aspirin or LMWH in women with risk factors for placental dysfunction such as RM, the GDG has considered the benefits of aspirin as demonstrated above, in addition to the risks posed to women with a history of RM, to be sufficient to justify administration of low-dose (75mg) aspirin in a future pregnancy.
-Women with additional risk factors for pre-eclampsia may be prescribed 150mg aspirin as per national/international guidelines.
-LMWH should be reserved for those with additional risk factors for venous thrombo-embolism or pregnancy loss, previous adverse pregnancy outcomes or for higher-order miscarriage after other therapies have been unsuccessful.
+In the absence of large multi-centre, randomised clinical trials of aspirin or LMWH in women with risk factors for placental dysfunction such as RM, the GDG has considered the benefits of aspirin as demonstrated above, in addition to the risks posed to women with a history of RM, to be sufficient to justify administration of aspirin in a future pregnancy.
+An optimal dose for aspirin remains unclear and both 75 and 150mg doses are safe in pregnancy .
+Women with additional risk factors for pre-eclampsia should be prescribed 150mg aspirin as per national/international guidelines.
+On review of the evidence, the GDG maintain its recommendation that LMWH should be reserved for those with additional risk factors for venous thrombo-embolism or pregnancy loss, previous adverse pregnancy outcomes or for higher-order miscarriage after other therapies have been unsuccessful.

-Aspirin and LMWH have been subject to countless RCTs and there is no significant evidence to suggest maternal or fetal harm from use in pregnancy 248-250.
+Aspirin and LMWH have been subject to countless RCTS and there is no significant evidence to suggest maternal or fetal harm from use in pregnancy 268-270.
 Nonetheless, a careful medical history should exclude any risks of bleeding or previous bleeds, particularly intracranial haemorrhage.
 Women should also be advised around the timing of these medications and when to hold doses, especially if they have concerns that they might be miscarrying or towards the end of pregnancy when spontaneous labour may occur.

-Prednisolone
+2. Prednisolone

-A recent systematic review and meta-analysis suggested oral immunosuppressants such as prednisolone or cyclosporine A may be of benefit to women with unexplained RM 251 .
+A recent systematic review and meta-analysis suggested oral immunosuppressants such as prednisolone or cyclosporine A may be of benefit to women with unexplained RM $^{271}$ .
 Oral administration of cyclosporine A or prednisolone increased live birth rate (OR = 3.6, 95% CI: 2.1-6.15, p < 0.001) and ongoing pregnancy rate (OR = 8.82, 95% CI: 2.91-26.75, p = 0.0001) and also reduced miscarriage rate (OR = 0.21, 95% CI: 0.08-0.52, p = 0.0007).
-However there was significant heterogeneity between studies, a moderate to severe risk of bias and dosing regimens were inconsistent 251 .
+However there was significant heterogeneity between studies, a moderate to severe risk of bias and dosing regimens were inconsistent $^{271}$ .

-Moreover, prednisolone has been suggested to be associated with adverse pregnancy outcomes such as oral cleft, fetal growth restriction, preeclampsia and gestational diabetes mellitus, and while a systematic review was failed to demonstrate conclusive evidence of any such association, corticosteroids should only be prescribed when there is a clear indication for use and evidence of benefit for treating an underlying maternal condition.
-252. Similarly, cyclosporine A use during pregnancy appears to be associated with premature delivery and low birthweight infants 253.
-Comorbidities such as hypertension, pre-eclampsia and gestational diabetes mellitus are also reported at higher incidences than the general population 253.
+Moreover, prednisolone has been suggested to be associated with adverse pregnancy outcomes such as oral cleft, fetal growth restriction, preeclampsia and gestational diabetes mellitus, and while a systematic review was failed to demonstrate conclusive evidence of any such association, corticosteroids should only be prescribed when there is a clear indication for use and evidence of benefit for treating an underlying maternal condition. .
+Similarly, cyclosporine A use during pregnancy appears to be associated with premature delivery and low birthweight infants .
+Comorbidities such as hypertension, pre-eclampsia and gestational diabetes mellitus are also reported at higher incidences than the general population .
 Thus, there is a need for greater evidence before prednisolone or cyclosporin A can be recommended in women with unexplained RM.

-Progesterone
+3. Progesterone

-Progesterone is one of the most widely used empiric treatments for recurrent miscarriage 230.
+Progesterone is one of the most widely used empiric treatments for recurrent miscarriage .